Why Do We Go to Temple and How Does it Help Us?

 Translation: The mind is restless, turbulent, obstinate and very strong, O Krishna, and to subdue it, I think, is more difficult than controlling the wind.

-The importance of temples started growing because they became centers and mediums for communion with God.
+The importance of temples started growing because they became centres and mediums for communion with God.
 The main benefits of going to temples may be explained below:-

 The Main Purpose is Puja by Devotees:

-It becomes easy for a devotee to concentrate in worshiping God in a temple where hundreds of devotees come for the same purpose.
-The God must be approached with humility, without pride, tolerance, simplicity, self control, renunciation of the objects of sense gratification and steadiness.
-The environment of the temple produces a psychological effect which helps in concentrating on the desired objective.
+It becomes easy for a devotee to concentrate on worshipping God in a temple where hundreds of devotees come for the same purpose.
+God must be approached with humility, without pride, tolerance, simplicity, self-control, renunciation of the objects of sense gratification and steadiness.
+The environment of the temple produces a psychological effect that helps in concentrating on the desired objective.

-Ego is the greatest enemy of man which is the cause of lust and anger.
-These evils are impediments in establishing a communion with God.
+The ego is the greatest enemy of man which is the cause of lust and anger.
+These evils are impediments to establishing communion with God.
 In the environment of the temple, in the midst of hundreds of other devotees, the false sense of ego begins to evaporate and the individual becomes a non-entity.
 This state is the best state for offering Puja to God when body and mind remain in unison.

-In India there is a tradition of pilgrimage of 4 dham (main pilgrimage centers) – Badrinath, Dwarka, Puri and Rameshwaram.
-There are other important pilgrimage centers like Kedarnath, Kashi Vishwanath, Tirupati Balaji, Shirdi dham, Vaishno Devi, Amarnath and others.
+In India, there is a tradition of pilgrimage of 4 Dham (main pilgrimage centres) — Badrinath, Dwarka, Puri and Rameshwaram.
+There are other important pilgrimage centres like Kedarnath, Kashi Vishwanath, Tirupati Balaji, Shirdi Dham, Vaishno Devi, Amarnath and others.
 The devotees take all kinds of trouble to go to such distant places.
 The hardships make their will stronger and they march ahead with a clear focus.

-In the Indian tradition, lakhs of people go to the Kumbh Mela for taking bath in holy rivers and offering worships at Haridwar, Prayag, Ujjain and Nasik.
+In the Indian tradition, lakhs of people go to the Kumbh Mela for taking bath in holy rivers and offer worship at Haridwar, Prayag, Ujjain and Nasik.
 The Kumbh Melas are the largest known human gatherings in the world where the individual identity of the devotee gets completely drowned in the sea of humanity.
 The devotee worships in a state of trance.

 Other Purposes for Going to Temple:

-Temples are growing as centers for community marriage also.
+Temples are growing as centres for community marriage also.
 Marriages are getting very costly and going beyond the reach of families.
-Therefore temples are developing as ideal centers for solemnization of marriages at low cost.
+Therefore temples are developing as ideal centres for the solemnization of marriages at low cost.

 People go to temples for astrological remedies as well.
 Astrologers suggest some specific Puja based on the horoscope of an individual for Graha Shanti (worship for a planet) or doing remedies for any specific dosha (affliction) in the horoscope.
 It is easy to do such remedies in a temple.

-The Mundan ceremony (first haircut) is also an important reason for going to temple.
-Tirupati Balaji and Rishikesh are important places for this ceremony where the babies get their first hair cut.
+The Mundan ceremony (first haircut) is also an important reason for going to the temple.
+Tirupati Balaji and Rishikesh are important places for this ceremony where the babies get their first haircut.